MONGOLIAN LANGUAGE

-In an era of increasing globalization and regional cooperation, choosing to study a specialized language like Mongolian not only opens the door to a unique cultural heritage but also offers a strategic advantage in diplomacy, international cooperation, and regional studies.
-So what is the Mongolian major all about?
-Who is it best suited for, and what are the career prospects?
-Let’s explore the answers.
+In the context of deepening globalization and regional exchange, choosing to study a specific language like Mongolian not only opens the door to a unique culture but also offers significant advantages in the fields of diplomacy, international cooperation, and regional studies.

-The Mongolian major focuses on the study of the Mongolian language, literature, culture, and national context.
-Mongolian belongs to the Mongolic branch of the Altaic language family, with the Khalkha dialect being the most widely used in Mongolia, written in Cyrillic script.
+The Mongolian Language major is a field of study focusing on the language, literature, culture, and national conditions of Mongolia.
+Mongolian belongs to the Altaic language family, within the Mongolic language group, and has various dialects.
+The Khalkha dialect is the prevalent dialect in Mongolia and is written using the Cyrillic script.

 Graduation Requirements

-- Mastery of core knowledge in Mongolian language, literature, and national context
+- Master core knowledge of Mongolian language, literature, and national conditions

-- Understanding of Chinese language and culture, as well as foundational knowledge in humanities, social sciences, and natural sciences
+- Understand Chinese language culture and related social and natural sciences

-- Proficiency in listening, speaking, reading, writing, and translating Mongolian
+- Be proficient in Mongolian listening, speaking, reading, writing, and translation skills

-- Encouragement to develop proficiency in English and other languages
+- Encouraged to develop proficiency in English and other languages

 - Elementary Mongolian